outsmartly/outsmartly/documentation/visitor-request-reference-guide.md

 # Visitor Request Reference Guide

 When you're using Outsmartly, you have interacting with the event object.
-The event object has a visitor attribute, which contains information about the users who make a request to your page.
-Below are the visitor properties that you can access.
+The event object has a visitor attribute, which contains properties about the users who make a request to your page.
+Below are the visitor properties that you can access:

 * city `string`
   * City of incoming request, e.g. "San Juan".